-We ship orders each week on Thursday.
-GLS delivers within one day throughout the Netherlands but international delivery will take longer.
+We ship orders true the week from Monday till Fryday.
 You can follow your package through transit with the Track and Trace number that you receive via email when placing an order.

 The Piet Oudolf Collection wall décor can be shipped worldwide – contact us for postage costs and to place an order.
 The Piet Oudolf Collection plant boxes can be shipped within the Netherlands, to Belgium and to the UK only.
 Shipping costs will be calculated at the checkout stage.

 No, that is not possible.
 Plants are produced across multiple sites so we do not offer a collection service.

 All prices mentioned on our website include VAT.
 In your order confirmation email, the VAT will be clearly marked.

 We hope you will be completely satisfied with our products and service but in the event of a complaint, please contact us as soon as possible via email on firstname.lastname@example.org, clearly quoting your order number and the nature of your complaint.
 We will always acknowledge receipt of your email and we will work with you to find a suitable solution as soon as possible.

 When purchasing products (unlike plants), you have a cooling-off period of 14 days.
 This means you can decide not to go ahead with your purchase without giving any reason.
 This is called the right of withdrawal.
 This starts on the day after receipt of your ordered products.
 During this period you should handle the product and packaging carefully.
 You can remove the product from its original packaging in order to determine whether to keep it, but if you would like to make the right of withdrawal, we expect you to return the product to us, in the condition in which it was delivered and, if possible, in the original packaging.
 The cost of returning the product is your own responsibility.